james-see/spry/README.rst

 this is a very early beta release

-the only thing that works is instagram
+the only thing that works are instagram, facebook, twitter, reddit, foursquare, and flickr

+the goal is to get to +100 services that have public url user name profile links to check and gather information from

 run via spry [username]